Last updated: 1 July 2026

 |---|---|---|---|

 The “typical” household is defined by Ofgem as using 2,700 kWh of electricity and 11,500 kWh of gas per year.
 Rates vary by region — see the regional unit rates table below.
-The cap does not apply to fixed tariffs, which is exactly why a competitively priced fix can save you money and lock out the looming July rise.
+The cap does not apply to fixed tariffs — in fact about 40% of homes on a fix were unaffected by the 1 July rise — which is exactly why a competitively priced fix below the new £1,862 cap can save you money.

-The expected rise is driven almost entirely by higher wholesale gas prices, which climbed sharply in February and March 2026 following geopolitical supply disruption in the Middle East — including damage to Gulf energy infrastructure and the temporary closure of the Strait of Hormuz, a shipping route for roughly 20% of the world’s traded oil and gas.
-Because the UK price cap is heavily influenced by wholesale costs in the preceding observation window, those spikes feed directly into the July cap.
+The rise is driven almost entirely by higher wholesale gas prices (gas is up around 24% while electricity rose about 5%), which climbed sharply in February and March 2026 following geopolitical supply disruption in the Middle East — including damage to Gulf energy infrastructure and the temporary closure of the Strait of Hormuz, a shipping route for roughly 20% of the world’s traded oil and gas.
+Because the UK price cap is heavily influenced by wholesale costs in the preceding observation window, those spikes fed directly into the July cap that is now live.

 The outlook for the rest of 2026 is cautious.
-Analysts expect the October–December 2026 cap to stay close to the July level rather than fall back to April’s £1,641 — and a return to spring 2026 prices in the autumn now looks unlikely.
+The next review is 1 October 2026, and Cornwall Insight currently forecasts the October cap at about £1,899/yr (on a current-TDCV basis) — close to the July level rather than falling back to April’s £1,641.
+A return to spring 2026 prices in the autumn now looks unlikely.
 For households, the practical takeaway is simple:

-- A fixed tariff priced below £1,850 protects you from the July increase — and several fixes are currently below the £1,641 cap (see today’s cheapest tariffs above).
+- A fixed tariff priced below £1,862 shields you from the July increase — and several fixes are currently well below the new £1,862 cap (see today’s cheapest tariffs above).

 - Choose a fix with low or no exit fees so you keep the freedom to switch again if prices fall later in 2026.